Financial Literacy Support

 We offer free electronic filing (E-filing).
 Taxpayers who e-file generally receive a refund more quickly than those filing paper returns – even faster if they have their refunds deposited directly into their bank accounts.

-We prepare the tax returns during the regular tax season of January 15 - April 15 at our Lillian Feinstein Senior Center, 1085 Chalkstone Ave., Providence.
-Our schedule for preparing 2013 tax returns is:
+We prepare the tax returns during the regular tax season of January 15 to April 15 at our Lillian Feinstein Senior Center, 1085 Chalkstone Ave., Providence, RI.

 We encourage volunteers from the community to become involved in this program.
 Training and on-going support is provided in tax law and use of the tax preparation software.
 It is a highly rewarding volunteer experience to know that you are helping someone get much-needed tax credits that contribute to their financial stability.